lenymo/glennmccomb-com/content/articles/creating-smooth-sequential-animations-with-sass.md

 The element will then use the styles from the animation's *last* keyframe once the animation has finished.

 If that doesn't entirely make sense, don't stress.
-It works, and that's what matters.
-For more on animation-fill-mode, Codrops has [a handy breakdown in their CSS reference](https://tympanus.net/codrops/css_reference/animation-fill-mode/).
+If you'd like to learn more about <code>animation-fill-mode</code>, Codrops has [a handy breakdown](https://tympanus.net/codrops/css_reference/animation-fill-mode/).

 Anyway, here's the new CSS for our <code>.tile</code> element: